Custom parameters in callbacks

 Callback example:

-For the survey API, you can append custom parameters in the tags query parameter when calling the API.
+For the survey API, you can append custom parameters in the tags query parameter to the click_url.
 They need to be URL encoded and we will turn them into your needed query parameters in the callback.

 For the magic receipts API, you can append custom parameters in the tags query parameter when calling the upload receipts endpoint.
 They need to be URL encoded and we will turn them into your needed query parameters in the callback.